 Macro forecasting has no place in investing.

 I truly enjoyed reading the part of the book concerning complex adaptive systems.
-I think it was so good that I would feel bad to include a long description of the contents in this Note.
+I think it was so good that I would feel bad to include a long description of the contents in this article.
 I would buy the book just for this section.

 The key lesson here is that it makes no sense to try to forecast political and macro-economic trends or figures and that such projections are an expensive distraction for many investors and businessmen.
 However, this does not mean that an investor in individual businesses should refrain from studying the behavior of the markets.

 “We have two kinds of forecasters, those who don’t know and those who don’t know they don’t know.”– John Kenneth Galbraith